Explanation User Interfaces: A Systematic Literature Review: Background

 \subsection{Existing Literature Reviews}

 Many \acfp{SLR} and surveys have explored topics closely related to our \ac{SLR}, underscoring the growing relevance and urgency of advancing \ac{XAI} to ensure its practical implementation in real-world scenarios.
 These reviews often adopt distinct perspectives, focusing on different aspects of the topic.
 Several studies emphasise the concept of interactivity: \cite{Chromik2021HumanXAI} focuses on interaction design principles for \acp{XUI}, offering a structured analysis of user interactions and design guidelines.
-Similarly, \cite{Bertrand2023Selective} categorises interactive explanation techniques based on user evaluation metrics, focusing on interactivity and its effects on user perception. \cite{Raees2024Explainable} further advances the argument by examining interactivity in \ac{XAI} systems through the lens of Human-Centred AI literature, proposing the evolution of \ac{XAI} into Interactive \ac{AI}.
-Another study \cite{DBLP:conf/interact/MuralidharBOA23}, examines the components of transparency in \ac{AI} systems, aiming to enhance user interpretability and proposing strategies for designing systems that are more interpretable and explainable to users.
+Similarly, \cite{Bertrand2023Selective} categorises interactive explanation techniques based on user evaluation \revi{constructs}, focusing on interactivity and its effects on user perception. \cite{Raees2024Explainable} further advances the argument by examining interactivity in \ac{XAI} systems through the lens of Human-Centred AI literature, proposing the evolution of \ac{XAI} into Interactive \ac{AI}.
+Another study \cite{DBLP:conf/interact/MuralidharBOA23} examines the components of transparency in \ac{AI} systems, aiming to enhance user interpretability and proposing strategies for designing systems that are more interpretable and explainable to users.
 The evaluation of \ac{XAI} applications through user studies represents another important area of focus. \cite{RongLNFQUSKK24} investigates how these studies are conducted, while \cite{AlAnsari2024UserCenteredEO} analyses the role of \ac{HCI} techniques in improving \ac{XAI} goals. \ac{HCI} remains central to the exploration of explanation design in \cite{Ferreira2020What}, whose main purpose is to investigate who the recipients of \ac{AI} explanations are, the motivations for providing them, and the methods for aligning explanations with user needs.
 The intersection between \ac{XAI} and \ac{HCI} is also investigated in \cite{SystematicsXAIforAI-HCI}, where the authors highlight the opportunities for \ac{HCI} concerning \ac{XAI} tools.
 Furthermore, studies like those by \cite{Laato2022How} and \cite{DBLP:journals/corr/aifromuserperspective}focus on how explanations can be effectively tailored to specific user categories, particularly non-technical and end users, addressing critical gaps in accessibility and usability.
+Finally, \cite{DBLP:conf/vl/FilhoBO24} narrows its scope to reliance-aware explainable user interfaces, synthesising secondary studies to highlight design solutions to foster appropriate reliance in \ac{XAI}-assisted decision-making.